Kairotic/liveloom/paper/paper.md

 contrast, on modern looms warp threads are generally horizontal, and held in tension through mechanical means.
-The essential components of a warp-weighted loom are therefore very simple, consisting of a frame holding two horizontal bars in place, one to hang the warp from, another below separating alternate threads, keeping them in order, and creating a potential gap (using weaving terminology, the *natural shed*) for the weft to pass through by default.
+The essential components of a warp-weighted loom are therefore very simple, consisting of a frame holding two horizontal bars in place, one to hang the warp from, and another below separating alternate threads, keeping them in order, and creating a potential gap (using weaving terminology, the *natural shed*) for the weft to pass through by default.
 The simplicity of the